 Morning sunlight highlights a series of unofficially named peaks to the northwest of Three Lakes Ridge.
 Andrew Nugara named the two peaks to the left of centre, “Mount Miles” and “Krowicky Peak” (furthest left) in honour of his good friend and fellow bandmate, Miles Krowicki.
 You can read the story behind this here.
 The summit of “Middle Kootenay Mountain,” aptly named by James Yearous, is on the far right.

-From Middle Kootenay Pass, it’s an enjoyable ~1.7 km hike to reach the first Middlepass Lake or ~1.5 km to reach the base of the northeast ridge (centre).
+From Middle Kootenay Pass, it’s an enjoyable ~1.7 km hike to reach the first Middlepass Lake or ~1.5 km to reach the base of the north ridge (centre).

-Brad steps across Middlepass Creek as we begin our ascent of the northeast ridge.
+Brad steps across Middlepass Creek as we begin our ascent of the north ridge.

 Looking towards the summit from the lower slopes of the ridge.